waylaidwanderer/node-chatgpt-api/README.md

 import { BingAIClient } from '@waylaidwanderer/chatgpt-api';

 const bingAIClient = new BingAIClient({
-  userToken: '', // "_U" cookie from bing.com
+  // "_U" cookie from bing.com
+  userToken: '',
+  // If the above doesn't work, provide all your cookies as a string instead
+  cookies: '',
   debug: false,
 });